Your app icon is one of the most important parts of your app after the design, functionality, and name.

 Don’t look to your competitors only to see what colors they use in their app icons.
 Look, too, at the overall design:

-• Is it easy to tell what the app’s primary function is?
+- Is it easy to tell what the app’s primary function is?

-• If it is a well-known brand, do you immediately associate the app icon with the brand?
+- If it is a well-known brand, do you immediately associate the app icon with the brand?

-It is a little wrong with using similar symbols if you make them somewhat different from how everyone else uses them.
+It is a little wrong to using similar symbols if you make them somewhat different from how everyone else uses them.
 The icons below are all for heart rate and blood pressure tracking apps.

 Although they all use a heart symbol, they have all found ways to make theirs different.
 They have also all used various shades of red in the design, a color associated with the heart and blood.